5 arrested in connection with shooting of judge, wife in Indiana

 Ferguson, Moss and Smith face a slew of charges including attempted murder and aggravated battery.
 Milsap and Greer face two charges each, including obstruction of justice.

-Tippecanoe Superior Court 2 Judge Steven Meyer and his wife, Kimberly Meyer, were shot at their home on Sunday, state Supreme Court Chief Justice Loretta Rush said.
+Tippecanoe Superior Court 2 Judge Steven Meyer and his wife, Kimberly Meyer, were shot at their home on Sunday.
 Steven Meyer suffered an injury to his arm and Kimberly Meyer sustained an injury to her hip, according to police.

-They were in stable condition.
+They were reported to be in stable condition, and Kimberly Meyer was released from the hospital on Sunday.

+According to a recording of the emergency dispatch operator, the caller who reported the shooting said there was a knock on the door, someone told them we have your dog, and then a shot came through the door.

 "I worry about the safety of all our judges," she wrote in a letter.
 "As you work to peacefully resolve more than 1 million cases a year, you must not only feel safe, you must also be safe.
 Any violence against a judge or a judge's family is completely unacceptable."